Change Indicator

 Why This Indicator Matters

 Children thrive when their parents have sufficient income to meet their family's basic needs.
 Living just above the poverty line makes it difficult for families to afford the essentials that children need and yet these same families could be over income for certain economic supports.
-These ALICE families include parents working full-time at common jobs such as child care worker or cook, because many jobs do not pay enough for families to meet their basic needs.
+These ALICE families include parents working full-time at jobs that do not pay enough for families to meet their basic needs including teaching assistants, personal care aides, cashiers, cooks, and many other occupations.

-In 2021, Maine, there were 270,893 households living in poverty, or 12%.
-Another 30% of households. or 172,502 households, were ALICE, earning above the poverty line but not enough to afford the basics in the communities where they live.
-For families with children, 15,500 families lived in poverty and another 25,500 had incomes in the ALICE category.
+In Maine in 2022, 70,445 (12%) households were living in poverty.
+Another 179,280 households (30%) were designated as ALICE, earning above the poverty line but not enough to afford the basics in the communities where they live.

-The cost of a basic needs budget varied between $63,444 in Aroostook County and $80.760 in York for a family of four with an infant and a preschooler needing child care.
-The counties with the highest percent of households in the combined categories of poverty and ALICE were Washington, 51% and Piscataquis, 49%.
-Sagadahoc had the lowest percentage of households in poverty and in ALICE at 33%.
+From 2021 to 2022, the ALICE Household Survival Budget for a family of four with an infant and a preschooler increased from $70,908 to $86,040.
+The counties with the highest percent of households in the combined categories of poverty and ALICE were Oxford (51%) and Washington (50%).
+Cumberland had the lowest percentage of households in poverty and in ALICE at 37%.

 show more